Cayman tax reform: candidates for exile in the viewfinder

 Small tax revolution

 This “exit tax” would in principle be immediately due, particularly if the host country is located outside the European Economic Area (EEA).
 We can cite here some of the favorite destinations of tax exiles like Monaco, United Arab Emirates, Switzerland, Israel.
-Please note that in the event of moving to another EEA State (for example, Luxembourg), the immediate payment of the exit tax could potentially be contrary to freedom of establishment.
+Please note that in the event of moving to another EEA State (for example, Luxembourg), the immediate payment of the exit tax might potentially be contrary to freedom of establishment.

 It would certainly be a small revolution in the Belgian tax landscape.
 Unlike France, Belgium does not provide for an “exit tax” mechanism.
 Thus, a wealthy Belgian individual (holding a range of “legal constructs”) can today in principle leave the tax orbit.
 Belgian without having to pay tax.